rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.
 There are techniques for that and we will see them along the book, specially Yoga.

-Some forms of Yoga act beyond the muscles to increase flow and circulation into our deep tissue.
+Some forms of Yoga act beyond the muscles.
+They increase flow and circulation into our deep tissues.

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.